FAQ

 Frequently asked questions

-Boron carbide is a preferred abrasive for diamond lapping, especially for hard materials such as tungsten carbide and tempered steel.
-This abrasive is known for its aggressive cutting and high stock removal capabilities, making it ideal for lapping the hardest materials, including tungsten carbide and titanium carbide.
+Boron carbide is particularly effective for diamond lapping, especially when processing hard materials such as tungsten carbide and tempered steel.
+Its aggressive cutting action and high material removal efficiency make it suitable for the most demanding applications, including tungsten carbide and titanium carbide.

 Diamond lapping is a material removal method using fixed diamond abrasive particles which produce long chips of the component material.
 The process of making chips with a sharp abrasive grain produces the lowest amount of deformation in the component while giving the highest removal rate.